philiphart1006/hrty/README.md

 #### Unresolved bugs

-While most were resolved before final presentation, a couple persist.
+While most were resolved before the final presentation, a couple persisted.
 The primary one I would look at resolving is the redirect on editing an employee.

 I have two redirects currently: